 In addition, section 1446 requires a partnership conducting a trade or business in the United States to withhold tax

 on a foreign partner's distributive share of the partnership's effectively connected taxable income.
 Generally, a foreign

-person that is a partner

-submits a Form W-8 for purposes of section 1441 or 1442 will satisfy the
+person that is a partner in a partnership that submits a Form W-8BEN for purposes of section 1441 or 1442 will satisfy the

 and 1442 do not match the documentation requirements of section 1446.
-See

-1.1446-1 through 1.1446-6.
-Further, the owner of a disregarded entity, rather than the disregarded entity itself, shall submit
+See Regulations sections 1.1446-1 through 1.1446-6.

+The owner of a disregarded entity (including an individual), rather than the disregarded entity itself, must submit the appropriate

-W-8 for purposes of section 1446.
+Form W-8BEN for purposes of section 1446.

 If you receive certain types of income, you must provide Form W-8BEN to:

 Establish that you are not a U.S. person;